 While surfing is focused on riding waves, stand up paddleboarding is designed to glide on the surface of the water and, as its name suggests, is performed standing up on a larger board with the aid of a paddle.
-This feature often makes it easier and more accessible for beginners to learn.
-Moreover, the versatility of paddleboarding allows for its use across various water bodies and even engaging in activities like yoga and fishing.
+Learning by beginners is much easier because of this.
+Also, paddleboarding can be used in different types of water bodies and also activities like yoga and fishing.
 On the other hand, surfing is generally more challenging.
-Riding waves involves mastering a unique set of skills that can instill a sense of accomplishment for those who conquer it.
+Mastering a unique set of skills is needed to ride waves and doing so can instill a sense of accomplishment.

 Fundamentals of Stand Up Paddle Boarding and Surfing